Justin Lin ⟔

 Parsec~10ms (Medium)Med/HighAll$1250 once

-GeForce Now~40ms (Worst)HighAll$10-20/mo
+GeForce Now~40ms (Worst)HighMany$10-20/mo

-Crossover is a good option if you only play a few games and care about latency the most, but the performance is limited by Mac hardware which can get quite expensive if you go for the Pro or Max chips.
+Crossover (or alternatives like Whisky) is a good option if you only play a few games and care about latency the most, but the performance is limited by Mac hardware which can get quite expensive if you go for the Pro or Max chips.
 Crossover has a free 14 day trial.
 Whisky is another population option for this space and it’s free unlike Crossover.
 I use this option for games like Diablo 4.

 Self-Hosted Game Streaming